 10 Highly-Rated Primary Schools in Cape Town (Public & Private)

 Disclaimer: This is not an official ranking.
-It’s a curated list of well-known, high-performing schools based on publicly available information, reputation, facilities and programme breadth.
+It is a curated list of well-known, highly-regarded primary schools based on publicly available information, reputation, facilities, programme breadth and general parent interest.
 Many other excellent schools in Cape Town are not included here.

-If you’re starting to look at primary schools in Cape Town, this guide highlights 10 highly-rated options – 5 independent/private schools and 5 public (government) schools – to help you start your search.
+If you are starting to look at primary schools in Cape Town, this guide highlights 10 highly-rated options — 5 independent/private schools and 5 public government schools — to help you begin your research.

 What Makes a Good Primary School?

-Although every family has different priorities, strong primary schools tend to share a few key features.
+Every family will have different priorities, but strong primary schools usually share a few important features.

 1. Strong Curriculum and Learning Approach

-A good curriculum builds core skills in literacy, numeracy, reasoning and communication.
-It provides clear progression from Grade R upwards and gives teachers a way to measure progress and adjust teaching when needed.
+A good curriculum builds core skills in literacy, numeracy, reasoning, communication and problem-solving.
+It should provide clear progression from Grade R upwards and help teachers track each child’s development.

 2. Quality Teaching